dstuck/patchwork/Docs/ProjectPlan.md

     - Narratively, this would be upgrading to do a safer job
 - More bombs, but higher multiplier

-- What if the game is more about collecting various gems on the board?
-    - It's more of an excavating game where tiles modify the value of collected gems
 ### Boss Boards
 Large moving level:
 - the board moves to the left